jjllamas/linux-django-running-on-windows/README.md

 Sometimes you have a Django project (for Linux) which you want deploy in a PC with Windows.

-For example, at home you have a computer with Linux, where you are developing your Django app, but you have the necessity of develop this app in another computer with windows.
+For example, at home you have a computer with Linux, where you are developing your Django app, but you have the necessity of develop this app in another computer with windows, for test your app running in IE... for example...

 For this case you can use this project with which you can deploy a Django project build for Linux on a Windows machine.